Big plastic user Japan fights waste ahead of G-20 summit

 In the months leading up to the G-20 summit, Japanese officials have delivered full-throated endorsements of future bans on single-use plastics, beach cleanup efforts and more research into alternatives such as bioplastics.
 The problem is, the enforcement and timing of the directives have yet to match measures already in place in the EU — including sweeping legislation passed earlier this year that will ban single-use plastic in all member states by 2021.

-Just last summer, Japan was criticized for failing to sign the G-7 Plastics Charter, the only country to do so besides the United States.
+Just last summer, Japan was criticized for failing to sign the G-7 Plastics Charter, joining the United States as the only countries not to sign.

 At a mid-June meeting of G-20 environmental ministers in Karuizawa, Japan brokered an agreement to begin sharing best practices and establishing standards for tracking marine plastic waste, but stopped short of setting numerical goals or a timeline for progress.